jigglycrumb/ASCIImoji/readme.md

 **Features**

-* support for currently 230 different built-in emoticons/symbols
+* support for currently 280 different built-in emoticons/symbols
 * support for interactive emoticons with parameters
 * support for additional self-defined emoticons
 * delimiters of the emoticon keywords can be configured (*defaults to brackets ()*)
 * jQuery plugin

-Current version: 1.4.2
+Current version: 1.4.3

-##Basic usage
+## Basic usage

 Simple: Feed it some text and the processed string gets returned.